Tabletop RPG advice for little dragons

 Druid

-Druids are nature-based spellcasters who get a lot of great support and control spell options, and some good attack spells.
+Druids are nature-based spellcasters who get great support and control spells, and some good attack spells.
 They can transform into various animals—typically weaker animals that are used more for utility, like turning into a hawk to scout ahead, but there is one subclass that can turn into more powerful animals for combat.
 Most druids will stay far away from the front lines, choosing instead to hinder enemies, support their allies, or use their magic and animal transformations for out-of-combat challenges.

 Primary Stat: Wisdom